nguyenphuminh/catbrain/README.md

 Currently what I have in mind are:

-* Code refactoring.
+* Code refactoring and optimization.
 * More activation functions.
-* Training with GPU.
+* GPU acceleration.
 * More neural network architectures.
+* Minor utilities for convenience.

 ## Copyrights and License